protyayofficial/protyayofficial.github.io/_portfolio/visionarch.md

 ## Architectures Implemented:

-- **AlexNet**: A pioneering deep learning model that introduced ReLU and dropout.
-- **VGG16**: A deep and uniform architecture known for using small convolution filters.
+- **AlexNet**: The model that revolutionized computer vision by introducing ReLU activation and dropout layers, leading to a dramatic improvement in performance on the ImageNet challenge.
+It was one of the first deep convolutional neural networks to demonstrate the power of GPUs in training large models.
+- **VGG16 and VGG19**: These models are known for their deep and uniform architecture, consisting of 16 and 19 layers respectively.
+They employ small (3x3) convolution filters, which stack to create deep networks, leading to better feature extraction.
+VGG networks are widely recognized for their simplicity and effectiveness, despite their relatively large parameter count.
+- **GoogLeNet**: This architecture introduced the Inception module, which combines filters of different sizes in parallel, allowing the network to capture different levels of detail.
+It is also known for being computationally efficient, using fewer parameters than similar models, and introducing auxiliary classifiers to help with training.
 - **More models**: Additional architectures will be added over time.

 ---